 In common parlance, many people know the GTIN as a barcode, but technically the GTIN is the number below the barcode symbol itself, and can therefore also be used for other technologies such as 2D barcodes and RFID tags.

-GS1 Denmark is responsible for the dissemination, development and administration of the GS1 standards in accordance with GS1 Global's rules.
-We actively participate in the international work of GS1 Global and GS1 in Europe to safeguard the interests of our members.
+GS1 Denmark is responsible for the dissemination, development and administration of the GS1 standards in accordance with GS1's global rules.
+We actively participate in the international work in 'GS1 Global' and 'GS1 in Europe' to ensure the interests of GS1 Denmark's members.

 GS1 collaborates with a number of international organisations including.
 ISO, the UN, the World Customs Organisation, the World Health Organisation, ISQua and Danish Standards.